Kido Takayoshi: Meiji statesman

 Following the overthrow of the Tokugawa bakufu in 1868, Kido claimed a large role in the establishment of the new Meiji government.
 As a san'yo (Imperial Advisor) he helped draft the Five Charter Oath, and initiated policies of centralization and modernization.
 He helped direct the Abolition of the han system.
 In August 1868, he had his lover Ikumatsu adopted into a samurai family of Okabe Tomitarō, and later made her his wife.
 He was later renamed to Kido Takayoshi (木戸 孝允) in 1869.

+Kido was a vocal opponent of hereditary privilege, advocating for appointments based on merit rather than social rank.
+In his diary, he warned that hereditary systems would lead to "stagnation in future generations," and resisted the notion of passing on rank or stipend to his descendants, even when personally offered a significant merit award.
+Despite accepting the stipend in 1869, he remained critical of the class-based limitations of Meiji governance.

 On 23 December 1871, he accompanied the Iwakura Mission on its round-the-world voyage to America and Europe, and was especially interested in Western educational systems and politics.
 On his return to Japan on 13 September 1873, he would become a strong advocate of the establishment of constitutional government.
 Realizing that Japan was not in any position to challenge the Western powers in its present state, he also returned to Japan just in time to prevent an invasion of Korea (Seikanron).

+In his later years, Kido became increasingly critical of excessive centralization and showed deep concern for those affected adversely by rapid modernization.
+He criticized policies that impoverished the shizoku (former samurai) and the peasantry, and called for relief efforts and localized development to aid his former comrades in Chōshū.
+Kido expressed guilt over the suffering of Restoration-era soldiers and advocated that foreign and domestic policy should prioritize the needs of "the suffering masses."
+His opposition to the 1874 Taiwan Expedition and the 1873 Korea invasion proposal stemmed in part from this concern.

 Kido lost his dominant position in the Meiji oligarchy to Ōkubo Toshimichi, and resigned from government in protest of the Taiwan Expedition of 1874, which he had strenuously opposed.

 Following the Osaka Conference of 1875, Kido agreed to return to the government, and became chairman of the Assembly of Prefectural Governors that the Ōsaka Conference had created.
 He was also responsible for the education of the young Emperor Meiji.

 Death

-During the middle of the Satsuma Rebellion in 1877, he died of illnesses that had been plaguing him for a long time, which consisted of a combination of some form of mental disease and physical exhaustion, years of excessive alcohol consumption as well as an illness assumed to be tuberculosis or beriberi.
-With his dim consciousness, Kido shook Okubo's hand and said, "Is Saigo still uncomfortable?"
-He is enshrined at Kyoto Ryozen Gokoku Shrine, where his tomb is located.
+During the middle of the Satsuma Rebellion in 1877, he died of Colorectal cancer that had been plaguing him for a long time, which consisted of a combination of some form of mental disease and physical exhaustion, years of excessive alcohol consumption as well as an illness assumed to be tuberculosis or beriberi.
+With his dim consciousness, Kido shook Okubo's hand and said, "Enough Saigo " He is enshrined at Kyoto Ryozen Gokoku Shrine, where his tomb is located.